adinplb/Belajar-Machien-Learning-Terapan-Dicoding/Proyek Pertama/README.md

 Support Vector Machine is a set of Supervised Learning Methods used for Binary classification problem, regression and outliers detection.In particular, SVM Projects data to higher dimension, finds the optimal hyperplane that can maximize the soft margin, and uses that hyperplane as a threshold to classify new data points.
 To evaluate SVM models for classification tasks, it's more appropriate to use classification-specific metrics such as accuracy, precision, recall, F1-score, and area under the ROC curve (ROC-AUC).
 These metrics provide insights into the SVM model's ability to classify instances correctly across different classes and account for the inherent characteristics of classification tasks.

 ## Data Understanding
 Dataset used are collected from Kaggle.
 It is [Breast Cancer Wisconsin (Diagnostic) Dataset](https://www.kaggle.com/datasets/uciml/breast-cancer-wisconsin-data/code).
 Dataset is in CSV File Format which total class contribution are 357 Benign and 212 Malignant.
 Dataset is consist of 569 rows and 33 Features; 1 Categorical Features and 32 Numerical Features.
-One Categorical Features will be converted into Integer as Target Labelled.
+One Categorical Features will be converted into Binary Integer as Target Labelled.
 Features are computed from a digitized image of a fine needle aspirate (FNA) of a breast mass.
 They describe characteristics of the cell nuclei present in the image.
 All feature values are recorded with four significant digits and none missing values.
 The extracted features are as follows: <br>
 1. ***Radius***: The radius of and individual nucleaus is measured by averaging the length of the radial line segments defined by the centeroid of the snake and the individual snake points.
 2. ***Perimeter***: The total distance between the snake point constitues the nuclear perimeter.
 3. ***Area***: Nuclear area is measured simply by counting the number of pixels on the interior of the snake and adding one-hald of the pixels in the perimeter.